pascal-winter/website/_pages/about.md

 > Leverage Technology to enhance Insurance and Actuarial Practice

-With the managerial dimension of my previous roles, I have always kept a strong inclination for tech, hands-on practice and innovation.
+Alongside the managerial dimension, I have always kept a strong inclination for tech, hands-on practice and innovation.
 I found the new tools at the disposition of actuaries and insurance practitioners mind-boggling for the new possibilities they are opening (with coding skills, an actuary can now distill the complexity with an ease we couldn't conceive 15 years ago).
 In parallel, InsurTechs and Corporations are moving fast - which I find both exciting and inspiring for the future of Insurance.
 {: .text-justify}

 > InsurTech and ActuarialTech enthusiast